Manpower Employment Outlook Survey for Q2 2018

 .
 ManpowerGroup’s independent survey data is also sourced by financial analysts and economists around the world to help determine where labor markets are headed.

-ManpowerGroup® (NYSE: MAN) is the world’s workforce expert, creating innovative workforce solutions for nearly 70 years.
-As workforce experts, we connect more than 600,000 people to meaningful work across a wide range of skills and industries every day.
+ManpowerGroup (NYSE: MAN) is the world’s workforce expert, creating innovative workforce solutions for 70 years.
+We connect more than 600,000 people to meaningful work across a wide range of skills and industries every day.
 Through our ManpowerGroup family of brands – Manpower®, Experis®, Right Management® and ManpowerGroup® Solutions – we help more than 400,000 clients in 80 countries and territories address their critical talent needs, providing comprehensive solutions to resource, manage and develop talent.
-In 2016, ManpowerGroup was named one of the World’s Most Ethical Companies for the sixth consecutive year and one of Fortune’s Most Admired Companies, confirming our position as the most trusted and admired brand in the industry.
+In 2018, ManpowerGroup was named one of the World’s Most Ethical Companies for the eighth consecutive year and one of Fortune’s Most Admired Companies, confirming our position as the most trusted and admired brand in the industry.
 See how ManpowerGroup makes powering the world of work humanly possible: www.manpowergroup.com

 Gain access to ManpowerGroup’s extensive thought leadership papers, annual Talent Shortage surveys and the ManpowerGroup Employment Outlook Survey, one of the most trusted indices of employment activity in the world, via the ManpowerGroup World of Work Insight iPad application.
 This thought leadership app explores the challenges faced by employers navigating the changing world of work and provides in-depth commentary, analysis, insight and advice on strategies for success.